LispCookbook/cl-cookbook/emacs-ide.md

 Put the cursor on any symbol and press `M-.` to go to its definition.
 Press `M-,` to come back.

+---
+**CODEBASE NAVIGATION TIP**

+Use `M-- M-.` (slime-edit-definition with a prefix argument) in order to autocomplete and then navigate to any loaded definition.
+---

 #### Crossreferencing: find who's calling, referencing, setting a symbol

 Slime has a nice cross referencing facility, for example, you can see